jgraham0325/land-register-api-docs/docs/api-documentation/V1.17/index.md

 You may provide a workstream_prefix, which corresponds to the workstream with which you would like to associate the works.
-A default workstream with prefix "000" exists for every organisation.
-If you do not explicitly provide a workstream_prefix, the works are associated with your organisation's default workstream.
-The workstream_prefix must match the prefix of a workstream associated with the user's organisation.
+A default workstream with prefix "000" exists for every organisation however this is NOT for permit applications.
+If you do not explicitly provide a workstream_prefix, we will try to find a non-default workstream associated with your organisation that the currently authenticated user has full-write access to.
+If this is not possible a work will not be creatable.
+When providing a prefix the workstream_prefix must match the prefix of a workstream associated with the user's organisation that they have full-write access to.
+See <a class="govuk-link" href="#access-and-permissions">access and permissions</a> for further information.
 {: .govuk-body}

 NSG related fields are optional.
 If not provided; street_name, area_name and road_category will be inferred from NSG data relating to the provided USRN.
 Use Street Lookup API endpoint /nsg/streets or /nsg/usrn to lookup this information.